 Nitrogen is Not Always Fixed

 Now, the legumes use that stored nitrogen to feed themselves when they need it.
-However, research shows that if you kill the plant before it flowers and leave that plant matter in the bed, then the nitrogen in the soil increases.
+However, research shows that if you kill the plant before it flowers and leaves that plant matter in the bed, then the nitrogen in the soil increases.

 In effect, the nitrogen stored in the nodes and leaves will decay back into the soil and add nitrogen that other plants can use.
-But, if you let the plants flower and produce peas and beans and harvest those, the amount of nitrogen returned to the soil goes way down.
+However, if you let the plants flower and produce peas and beans and harvest those, the amount of nitrogen returned to the soil goes way down.

 Use This Understanding At Home